 - Be enrolled full-time (12 units, unless student has a special waiver) in a program leading to a certificate, associates, or transfer to a 4-year university.

-- Qualify to receive a Board of Governor's Grant A or B.
+- Qualify to receive a Board of Governor's Waiver A or B.

 - Be educationally disadvantaged as determined by Title 5 and the EOPS program guidelines.

-- Not have completed more than 36 degree applicable units.
+- No more than 45 units completed on degree applicable units.

-Student accepted into EOPS remains eligible for services until one of the following occurs:
+Student may remain eligible for EOPS services unless one of the following occurs:

 - Completes 70 degree applicable units.

-- Fails to meet the terms and conditions of the EOPS Mutual Responsibility Contract.
+- Failure to meet the terms and conditions of the EOPS Mutual Responsibility Contract.

 Student must adhere to the following in order to remain eligible for EOPS services:

-- Enroll in 12 units per semester and maintain a cumulative 2.0 GPA.
+- Enroll in 12 units per semester and maintain a 2.0 GPA.